About Furness Economic Development Forum

 Identifies opportunities for companies to exploit gaps with new market offerings.
 It also helps to attract inward investment whereby incoming firms can work with local suppliers or foster growth of new businesses locally which seek to fill identified gaps.

-DEVELOPMENT OF A FURNESS SUPPLIER GROUP OR GROUPS
+FURNESS SUPPLIER GROUP OR GROUPS

 To facilitate flexible new ways for small groups of firms to address supply chain barriers, develop ways to provide innovative supply chain offers, or facilitate networking access to best practice.
 By enabling firms to network, form new connections and know who to talk with they can pave the way for bidding for and winning contracts;